The Send Email action delivers email from a generic email address (i.e. email@example.com).

 Body: The body text of the email message.

 BCC: Send a copy of the email to someone who is not the recipient listed in the To field.
-This can also include multiple email addresses as a comma-separated list.
 When using BCC, the recipients cannot view the other recipients who may be included in the BCC field, but they can view the email addresses that are included in the To and CC fields.

 Reply to: The email address that the recipient will reply to if they reply to the email they receive.